danhowarthdwp/dwp-health-data-glossary/a-to-z/results-measure.md

 ## Definition

-A unit of measurement that shows if the work we deliver is meeting the impact and outcomes we've defined (see [child terms](/a-to-z/results-measure/#child-terms)).
+A unit of measurement that measures [results](/a-to-z/result).
+It shows if the work we deliver is meeting the impact and outcomes we've defined.

 ## Purpose